 3. Keep the QR Code clean and small

-Because a dynamic QR Code contains only a short URL, the QR Code has fewer modules.
-The end result will be that you can keep the QR Code smaller as compared to a static QR Code.
+Hence, the end result is that you can keep the QR Code cleaner and smaller as compared to a static QR Code.

 b.
 Social Media QR Code

 Running a campaign to get social media followers using a QR Code?
 Why stop at Facebook?
 Let your target audience follow you on their favorite social media site.